luisfmsonegrao/MedicalBot/README.md

   ### Detailed **DataDoctor** description

   **DataDoctor** is an agentic AI Chatbot with several features:
-  - predict patient outcomes for Chronic Obstructive Pulmonary Disease class, leveraging an extensive `patient_data` dataset.
+  - predict patient outcomes for Chronic Obstructive Pulmonary Disease class, leveraging the `patient_data` dataset.
 This is achieved with a Decision Tree Classifier.
-  - answer natural language questions about patients' medical history, leveraging an extensive database of textual patient medical records and citing relevant sources.
+  - answer natural language questions about patients' medical history, leveraging a database of textual patient medical records and citing relevant sources.
   - retrieve and aggregate anonymized medical data from the `patient_data` dataset.
   - a `Gradio` GUI allows users to interact with the agent by writing natural language queries in a text box.
 It allows users to provide feedback on the quality of the agent's answers via 'thumbs-up' and 'thumbs-down' buttons.
 This feedback is currently not processed.

   The high-level behaviour of the **DataDoctor**  is defined in the `orchestrate` function inside `orchestrator.py`.
 An augmented user query is first passed to the foundation model for task classification and feature extraction.
 Based on the foundation model's classification of the user query as a prediction task, question answering task or database query task, the **DataDoctor**  may invoke the classification model, it may query the Athena database, or it may invoke the foundation model once more for question answering.

   ### Tech-stack summary